luisarizmendi/rhde-aap-gitops-demo/docs/s5-system-upgrades.md

   >**Note**
   >
   > We will remove (intentionally) some of the packages that are, in fact, needed.
-For example, you can prevent the manual overwrite prevention system that we have seen in Section 3 work if you remove the package `python3-inotify`, or if you are using the "Kiosk Mode", then you can disrupt the service in the console if you remove the package `kiosk-mode`.
+For example, you can prevent the manual overwrite prevention system that we have seen in Section 3 work if you remove the package `python3-inotify`.